BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 EOF
 ```

-> **TESTNET vs MAINNET:** If you are using a mainnet or pruned mainnet setup, we instead suggest the following.
+> :link: **TESTNET vs MAINNET:** If you are using a mainnet or pruned mainnet setup, we instead suggest the following.
 The only difference between the two is in the 'btcblock' line, which looks up the block count in different places for mainnet and testnet.
 ```
 $ sudo -u user1 cat >> ~user1/.bash_profile <<EOF
 alias btcdir="cd ~/.bitcoin/" #linux default bitcoind path